longitachi/ZLPhotoBrowser/README.md

 ### <a id="UpdateLog"></a>Update Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/UPDATELOG.md)
 ```
+● 4.1.3
+  Add:
+    Add a callback after closing the framework's no authority alert.
+    Can control whether to show the status bar when previewing photos.
+    Can separately control whether to display the selection button and bottom view in ZLImagePreviewController.
 ● 4.1.2
   Add:
     When the slide select is active, it will auto scroll like system library.